Dublin is the capital city of Ireland and too large city for the size of Ireland.

 Terrorist attacks in the Republic of Ireland might happen due to the global risk of terrorist attacks, which could be performed in public places.
 Travelers might not be the direct target but might become victims if happen to be at the wrong place at the wrong time.

 SCAMS RISK : LOW

-It can be said that there is almost no scams in Dublin.
-Since there are many tourists taking the money out of ATMs, scammers might try to take advantage of that, so take money from the ATM’s in banks and shopping centers.
-Unemployment is at the high level, thus there is a possibility that groups of young boys and girls mess up with tourists.
+It can be said that there are almost no scams in Dublin.
+Since many tourists are taking the money out of ATMs, scammers might try to take advantage of that, so take money from the ATMs in banks and shopping centers.
+Unemployment is at a high level, thus there is a possibility that groups of young boys and girls mess up with tourists.

 WOMEN TRAVELERS RISK : LOW